rticommunity/rticonnextdds-connector-js/docs/input.rst

    }

-If you don't need to access the meta-data (see :ref:`Accessing the SampleInfo`), the simplest way to access the data is to use :attr:`Samples.validDataIterator` to skip samples with invalid data:
+If you don't need to access the meta-data (see :ref:`Accessing the SampleInfo`), the simplest way to access the data is to use :attr:`Samples.validDataIterator`, to skip samples with invalid data:

 .. code-block:: javascript